October 18, 2016

 The whole module is driven by popular MCP23017 which is handling both relay outputs and light detection inputs.
 The module is connected through I2C interface to the Raspberry Pi.
 We thought about industrial Modbus interface, but for the purpose of this installation, it was omitted.

-Movement sensors placed in each conference room has simple, shorting outputs.
+We created raspberry pi conference rooms by placing movement sensors in each conference room.
+The sensors have simple, shorting outputs.
 They are connected through optoisolators to the Raspberry Pi input header.

 It was a pretty nice hack as DMX driver delivered by the external contractor was without any network interface.
 It had an IR input terminals, though.
 The simplest solution was to directly connect the terminals to RPi, and emulate IR codes through lirc.